A perspective on a business story about people, leadership, and the value of seeing things through the lens of the audience.

 Feedback sharpens effectiveness.
 Go invest your time in the sharpest kind.
 You can make time for a week of vacation.
 So you can make time for your Hubert Joly immersion experience.
 Just think about all the golden nuggets of unfiltered, real stuff you can pick up from customers and employees through immersion.
 With your lens applied to it, how can you not get better at being unique, achieving growth, and inspiring loyalty?!

 Have you done a Hubert Joly in the past?
 Do you have questions about doing a leadership immersion experience?
 Share your comments and feedback below or email me @ firstname.lastname@example.org.

-And stay tuned for next week as we take an AudienceLens dive into the second part of Jason’s story about Hubert Joly and Best Buy: Turn weakness into strength.
+And stay tuned for the next post on this story as we take an AudienceLens dive into the second part of Jason’s story about Hubert Joly and Best Buy: Turn weakness into strength.

 From your host and Audience Ambassador, Peter Snell, thanks for reading!
 Now go create some value for yourself!